alan-turing-institute/environmental-ds-book/book/publishing/guidelines/guidelines-editors.md

 We therefore welcome editors from a diversity of background and with varying levels of programming/domain expertise.

 ## Pre-review
-Once a notebook idea comes in, it will be validated by Editors-in-chief(EiC).
+Once a notebook idea comes in, it will be validated by Editors-in-Chief (EiC).
 From there, it moves to a PRE-REVIEW issue, where EIC will assign an editor (or a volunteering editor self-assigns).

 ### Finding Reviewers